 Okay, so you want to make money with real estate.
 But you just don’t have enough credit or cash to buy and flip or hold and rent houses.
-There is, however, another viable option with land for sale in Washington DC and North Carolina.
+There is, however, another viable option with land for sale in Charlotte.

 Have you considered flipping land?
 You really can get started with as little as $1,000 if you shop wisely and look in the right places for smaller parcels of land.
 The trick, though, is figuring out where to find the big opportunities

-When searching for land for sale in Washington DC and North Carolina, both cheap acreage and building lots, you can sometimes find some gems at these sites – if you use the right search criteria.
+When searching for land for sale in Charlotte, both cheap acreage and building lots, you can sometimes find some gems at these sites – if you use the right search criteria.

 Realtor.com – Although this site’s main emphasis is home buyers, you can still find land-for-sale opportunities.
 You just need to use zero bedrooms and bathrooms in the search criteria, and in the “Sort” field, click “Price: Low to High.”

 Landwatch.com – You can use this site to search for cheap properties nationwide.
 Enter the maximum you want to pay, and click “United States” under “Narrow by Country.”